Faculty and Staff

 Manage References & Recommendations

-As a faculty or staff member, students and alumni may ask you to be a reference or to write a recommendation on their behalf.
+Students and alumni may ask you to be a reference or to write a recommendation on their behalf.
 The National Association of Colleges and Employers (NACE) provides guidelines for reference providers.

 View a sample faculty reference letter.